expipiplus1/vulkan/generate-new/readme.md

 - pay attention to `noautovalidity`, At the moment this is ignored, but it's a hint that there's something slightly non-standard happening.
+  - Additionally anything which is `returnedonly=true` should never appear in a negative position

 - Neaten zero writing, we write some unnecessary zero bytes already set by calloc.